OrdnanceSurvey/os-data-hub-tutorials/web-development/d3-overlay/docs/index.md

 And there you have it!
 We created a custom-styled basemap with Mapbox GL JS and the OS Vector Tile API, added an SVG overlay with D3.js, loaded spatial data from the OS Features API and visualised a polygon and a number of points on the overlay.
 We connected some event listeners and a dynamic tooltip.

-What's more, we fused the amazing world of D3.js with the beautiful interactive vector tile maps built with OS Data Hub APIs and Mapbox GL JS.
+What's more, we fused the amazing world of D3.js with the beautiful interactive vector tile maps built with OS Vector Tile API and Mapbox GL JS.

-Want to see more?
-Check out our Data Hub APIs on the [OS Data Hub](https://osdatahub.os.uk/).

-And let us know if you build on or adapt this tutorial by tweeting at [@OrdnanceSurvey](https://twitter.com/ordnancesurvey) and tagging [#OSDeveloper](https://twitter.com/hashtag/OSDeveloper).